Describing Trotterized Time Evolutions on Noisy Quantum Computers via Static Effective Lindbladians: Introduction

 We focus in this work on the time evolution of quantum spin systems -- systems described by a Hamiltonian in which a number of spin degrees of freedom experience few-body interactions among each other.
 A wide variety of physical systems are well-approximated by such a description, but solving quantum spin systems is in general hard, either analytically or using conventional computers~\cite{seetharam_digital_2021, doronin_simulation_2021}.
 Since there exists a direct mapping between spin degrees of freedom and qubits on a quantum device, such a time-evolution can be implemented in a natural fashion on such a device using the Suzuki-Trotter decomposition and the natively available gate set~\cite{lloyd_universal_1996, nielsen_quantum_2010}.
 However, the presence of noise will result in gate operations which are not faithful representations of their intended unitary operations, and thus in turn will alter the true time evolution of the quantum register.

-Our aim in the present work is to understand how the effects of noise on such a time evolution can be interpreted as a modification to the dynamics driving this time evolution.
+Our aim in the present work is to understand how the effects of noise on such a time evolution can be interpreted as a shift to the dynamics driving this time evolution.
 In a separate work \cite{nap}, we have argued for the validity of a particular model for how the effects of noise in a quantum device manifest at the circuit level.
-Given such a model, we demonstrate that these modifications can be well-approximated by the introduction of static Lindblad noise terms, which act in addition to the existing unitary dynamics.
+Given such a model, we demonstrate that the shift to the dynamics can be well-approximated through the use of static Lindblad noise terms, which act in addition to the existing unitary dynamics.
 The nature of these Lindblad terms depends on the noise present on the device, but also on the particular choice of Hamiltonian dynamics, as well as the manner in which these Hamiltonian dynamics are implemented on the device as a sequence of gate operations, i.e., the quantum algorithm.
 For this reason, we call the resulting effective Lindbladian the \textit{noisy algorithm model}.

 The outline of this paper is as follows: In Section~\ref{sec:time-evolution-of-spin-systems} we discuss the types of spin systems and quantum algorithms considered in our analysis, and in Section~\ref{sec:noise-assumptions} we outline our assumptions regarding the nature of the noise on the devices we consider.
 The main results of our analysis, presented in Section~\ref{sec:noisy-algorithm-model}, constitute a method for deriving the noisy algorithm model for a given quantum circuit, along with some of its general properties, while a numerical analysis of its accuracy is given in Section~\ref{sec:numerical-analysis}.
 We conclude in Section~\ref{sec:conclusion}.
 In Appendix~\ref{sec:software-implementation} we describe our software implementation of the presented method, while in Appendix~\ref{sec:appError} we give an extensive error analysis of our methods.